arturolei/cagi-work/readme.md

 - I interpreted the directive, "Please create a submission template with just one comment field per individual, rather than one comment field for every individual-to-disorder class match," as meaning that there should be one C field per individual (thus one C field per row of the csv table).

+- The program be case insensitive and should accept "N/A" and "n/a".

+- ***IMPORTANT*** For the variant data field for each disorder, each variant must be entered seperated ***BY A SPACE*** not a comma.
+This change was necessitated by the way the program in Python was written.

 ### Justification For Use of .csv instead of .txt:
 As this is a substantial change withr respect to precedent, some justification and clarification for